StasEvseev/task/README.md

 **Basic**

-Application provide simple API for fetching data from CSV file.
+Application provides simple API for fetching data from CSV file.
-Url can be configured in _storage.settings_ file.
+Url can be configured in `storage.settings` module.
-Application has a long time to loading, cause it fetch data from CSV and checks some data in it.
+Application loading faster as it checks corrections of image only by demand.

 CSV file must have a follow columns: